Hints & Tips - Cookery

 - Ensure an even distribution of fruit is in the jar.

 - Labels should be plain, of a suitable size for the container and show the day, month and year of making.
 Ensure the labels are straight and the contents are indicated.
+Ensure you write the variety of the preserve on the label.

 - Preserves should have a good set and flavour.